 - Has difficulty sleeping.

 - If able, verbally complains about ear pains.

 - Tugs, rubs, or holds ear if is not old enough to talk yet.
 This is not diagnostic of an ear infection, though this certainly can be a sign of discomfort.

 Many of these symptoms are non-specific, however, and can be seen in many children who are just under the weather.

 Most acute ear infections clear up on their own within a couple of days.
-You can ease your child\’s discomfort by administering an over the counter pain medication such as ibuprofen or acetaminophen.
-However, you should see a pediatrician if your child:
+You can ease your child’s discomfort by administering an over the counter pain medication such as ibuprofen or acetaminophen.
+However, you should see a paediatrician if your child:

-- The Diagnosis and Management of Acute Otitis Media.
+- American Academy of Pediatrics, The Diagnosis and Management of Acute Otitis Media.

 Powered by Bundoo®